-Differentiating the notion of culture is a task that language programs need to address systematically and that may go beyond language courses in a narrow sense to include also so-called content’ courses taught at the advanced levels.
+Differentiating the notion of culture is a task that language programs need to address systematically and that may go beyond language courses in a narrow sense to include also so-called content courses taught at the advanced levels.
 This poses a considerable challenge on program directors and instructors alike, but we believe that it is the most important task for language educators if they wish to help students become transculturally and translingually competent.
 We are aware that most language textbooks do not provide much that could help achieve this goal.
-It is therefore necessary for curriculum designers and instructors to sensitize students to explore, for example, German-speaking cultural environments (often presented as rather homogenous in their textbooks) and seek to participate in some of the discourse communities they have access to (via the Internet, local groups, etc.).
+It is therefore necessary for curriculum designers and instructors to sensitize students to explore, for example, cultural environments mediated by the new language (often presented as rather homogenous in their textbooks) and seek to participate in some of the discourse communities they have access to (via the Internet, local groups, etc.; e.g., Schmenk, 2017).
 The goal is not to ask them to compare their own with the Other, it is not to teach them as much knowledge about the Other as possible.
 Rather, it is to allow them to experience and reflect on themselves as cultural participants and agents.

 References

 Bennett, M. J. (1986).
 Towards ethnorelativism: A developmental model of intercultural sensitivity.
 In R. M. Paige (Ed.), Cross-cultural orientation: New conceptualizations and applications (pp. 27–69).
 New York: University Press of America.